Entangling Quantum Memories via Heralded Photonic Bell Measurement: General Description of Final Spin-Spin Entangled State

-To get an accurate description of the sverage state under the effect of phase mismatch, we have to consider ensemble average state.
-Let us re-express $\rho_{\mathrm{single}}$ from Eq.~\eqref{eq:sing_rail_st} as $\rho_{\mathrm{single}}(\theta')$, then we may calculate the ensemble averaged state as
+To get an accurate description of the average state under the effect of random phase mismatch, we have to consider the ensemble averaged state.
+We parameterize each copy of $\rho_{\mathrm{single}}$ from Eq.~\eqref{eq:sing_rail_st} as $\rho_{\mathrm{single}}(\theta')$.
+Under this parameterization, we may calculate the ensemble averaged state as